 The Clinical Performance Examination (CPX) is a practical test of basic clinical & professional skills.
 The examination was originally developed by a committee of faculty from the four medical schools as part of the North Carolina Medical Schools Consortium (NCMSC).
-The CPX exam consists of 14 cases that represent common problems students should be prepared to identify and manage, 12 of which are scored and two which are pilot cases.
+The CPX exam consists of 12 cases that represent common problems students should be prepared to identify and manage.
 In comparison with the Observed Structured Clinical Examination (OSCE) used in the Introduction to Clinical Medicine (ICM) course and Family Medicine Clerkship, this examination assesses a wider range of skills with each patient.
 Students encounter standardized patients in clinic, in-patient and emergency room settings and will be responsible for history taking, physical examinations, procedural tasks, and post encounter assessment and planning.
 In almost all cases, students will approach these patients as the responsible, first contact physician.

 For Registration information for this examination, please visit the CPX registration page.

 For more information about this exam, please visit the orientation page.